 Set the squelch control to maximum (ie muted) and then back it off until noise starts to appear.

 Then trim it back a tiny amount until it just mutes.
-If you are using multiple systems, you will also need to check and adjust each squelch with all the other transmitters switched on to make sure they don't interfere.
+If you are using multiple systems, you will also need to check and adjust each squelch with all the other transmitters switched on to make sure they don't interfere with each other.

 top